Democratic Left (Ireland): Formation

 After the conference it was clear a split was inevitable.
 At an Ard Chomhairle meeting held on 22 February in Wynns Hotel in Dublin City, six of the party's TDs resigned from the party along with more than half of the Ard Chomhairle.
 The members who left included the party leader Proinsias De Rossa and five more of the party's seven members of Dáil Éireann (Pat Rabbitte, Eamon Gilmore, Eric Byrne, Pat McCartan and Joe Sherlock).
-The party's President for most of the previous 30 years, Tomás Mac Giolla refused to join the breakaway and remained with the Workers' Party although he had reluctantly supported the constitutional amendments and had considered departing the party after the conference.
+The party's president for most of the previous 30 years, Tomás Mac Giolla refused to join the breakaway and remained with the Workers' Party although he had reluctantly supported the constitutional amendments and had considered departing the party after the conference.
 The new party was provisionally named New Agenda with De Rossa becoming leader of the new party.

 There was speculation that the Labour TD Emmet Stagg would join the new grouping.
 Stagg, who was on the left of the Labour Party, had resigned the party whip before the Workers' Party split and it was indicated that he might join the new group.
 However Stagg eventually opted not to join.
 The party was hampered by the fact that it immediately lost Dáil privileges such as speaking rights, the ability to table priority questions and the allocation of private members time it had enjoyed as the Workers' Party as it did not meet the minimum requirement of 7 TDs.
 The new party did not qualify for the party leader's allowance scheme depriving it of a vital source of funding.

 The party was renamed Democratic Left at its founding conference held on 28 March 1992.
-The new party was defined as a:
+The new party was defined as: